 This is a comprehensive internship opportunity, and includes assistance throughout all components of the internship experience.
 During the summer, Fellows meet several times for discussions with alumni to further their knowledge and networks in the field of public service.

 Fellows keep in touch with the associate director for public service throughout the internship, and maintain a journal to document topics, issues, and dilemmas that arise in relation to their work.
 They write a 3-5 page essay synthesizing their experience, and participate in the President’s Summer Research Symposium to share their experiences with the College community.

 Compensation: All Fellows will be paid $5000 for 10 weeks of full time work.
 Additional assistance may be available to students with demonstrated financial need.

 Eligibility: All current juniors with a passion for government service and public policy, regardless of major, are encouraged to apply.
-Students who are abroad can participate virtually until the start of orientation in D.C.
+Students who are abroad can participate virtually until the start of orientation.
 All applications are subject to a review of academic and social conduct from the Dean of Students office.